Out of the WoodsSeeing Nature in the Everyday$17.95Author: Julia CorbettFormat: Paper

 Out of the Woods leads to surprising insights into the products, practices, and phrases we take for granted in our everyday encounters with nature and encourages us all to consider how we might re-value or reimagine our relationships with nature in our everyday lives.

-Julia Corbett is an author and professor in the Department of Communication and the Environmental Humanities Graduate Program at the University of Utah, Salt Lake City, Utah.
-Her environmental nonfiction essays have been published in venues such as Orion, High Country News, and Camas.
+Julia Corbett is an award-winning author and professor in the Department of Communication and the Environmental Humanities Graduate Program at the University of Utah, Salt Lake City, Utah.
+She won the 2018 Reading the West Book Awards for Out of the Woods and her environmental nonfiction essays have been published in venues such as Orion, High Country News, and Camas.
 Corbett has also served as newspaper reporter, park ranger, naturalist, natural resources information officer, and deputy press secretary.
 She summers in the mountains of western Wyoming in her cabin.

 “Throughout this well-crafted, contemplative collection, Corbett writes eloquently about the environmental conundrums she faces...”
 Foreword Reviews